What is Azure Private Endpoint and Azure Private Link Service?

 Is a dedicated subnet required for Private Link service?

 No. Private Link service doesn’t require a dedicated subnet.
 You can choose any subnet in your VNet where your service is deployed.

 No. Azure Private Link provides this functionality for you.
-Hence, you are not required to have non-overlapping address space with your customer's address space.
+You aren't required to have non-overlapping address space with your customer's address space.

 - Learn about Azure Private Link